 From Chitimba and Livingstonia:

-- MV Ilala leaves Chilumba on Mondays very early in the morning.
+- MV Ilala leaves Chilumba on Tuesdays very early in the morning.

 - Other boats: There are now boats leaving from Mlowe most days in the morning.
 Please check with Blessings in the office for more information.